xthemadgenius/btcrec-cli/docs/Usage_Examples/basic_seed_recoveries.md

     * Coldcard
     * Bitbox02
     * Cobo Vault
+    * CoolWallet S (You will need both convert the seed numbers to BIP39 seed words and to use the --force-p2sh argument for Bitcoin and Litecoin...)
 * Software Wallets
     * Electrum - Both V1 and V2 Seeds (This includes forks like Electrum-LTC, Electron-Cash, etc)
     * Coinomi